TrezorHannes/vps-lnbits/README.md

 cd lnbits-legend
 pipenv --python 3.9 shell
-pipenv run pip install -r requirements.txt
-# This start-up command we leave for later: pipenv run python -m uvicorn lnbits.__main__:app
+pipenv run pip install -r requirements.txt pipenv run python -m uvicorn lnbits.__main__:app
 ```
-Now when this is finished, we'll edit LNBits' config-file to our desired setup.
+Now when this is successfully starting, you can abort with CTRL-C. We will come back to this for further configuration editing LNBits' config-file to our desired setup.

+### 5) Retrieve and transfer the OpenVPN config & certificate to your Node
+In this section we'll switch our work from setting up the server towards getting your LND node ready to connect to the tunnel.
+For this, we will retrieve and transfer the configuration file from your VPS to your node.
+   - [ ] `docker run -v $OVPN_DATA:/etc/openvpn --rm -it kylemanna/openvpn easyrsa build-client-full NODE-NAME nopass` whereby `NODE-NAME` should be changed to a unique identifier you chose.
+For example, if your LND Node is called "BringMeSomeSats", I suggest to use that - with all lowercase.
+   - [ ] `docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_getclient NODE-NAME > NODE-NAME.ovpn` which will prompt you to provide the secure password you have generated earlier.
+Afterwards, it'll store `bringmesomesats.ovpn` in the directory you currently are.

+### ) Customize and configure LNBits to connect to your LNDRestWallet
 ```
+cd lnbits-legend
 mkdir data
 cp .env.example .env
 sudo nano .env